-- Dialing 9-1-1 in an emergency is still the preferred way to request help, and the public is reminded to “Call if you can.
+- Dialing 9-1-1 in an emergency is still the preferred way to request help.
+The public is reminded to “Call if you can.
 Text if you can’t.”

-- Text to 9-1-1 is intended primarily for use in three emergency scenarios:
+- Text to 9-1-1 is intended primarily for three emergency scenarios:

-- For an individual who is deaf, hard-of-hearing or has a speech disability.
+- For someone who is deaf, hard-of-hearing, or has a speech disability.

 - For someone who is in a situation where it is not safe to place a voice call to 9-1-1.